Why get certified?

 Will I have phone and Internet access?

 The school has international phone and Fax service.
-Our students have free access to our computer centers with high speed internet and WiFi connections; and all the computers run Windows XP and MS-Office 2003; access is provided Monday - Friday 8:00 a.m. to 9:00 p.m. and Saturday and Sunday from 8:00 a.m. to 8:00 p.m.
+Our students have free access to our computer centers with high speed internet and Wi-Fi connections; access is provided Monday - Friday from 8:00 a.m. to 9:00 p.m. and Saturday and Sunday from 8:00 a.m. to 8:00 p.m.
 Projects based in the rainforest or in rural settings will not have the same phone and Internet service.
 Volunteers must be prepared for intermittent service or no service in these areas.
 In the most rural projects the only communication available is by shortwave radio.

 What should I do in case of an emergency?